 Other drugs that may help improve the removal of uric acid from the body include probenecid and lesinurad.

-Self-Care Tips and Home Treatment
+Self-Care Tips and Home Remedies

 1. Self-Care Tips